papermerge/documentation/src/REST API/overview.rst

 In order to use REST API interface you need an http client.
 The most wide-spread http client is `curl`_.

-In following sections `curl`_ will be used to illustrate examples of usages.
+In following sections `curl`_ will be used if all examples.

 Server URL
 ----------